osman-developer/EmployeeMS/README.md

 ## Overview

-The **Employee Management System** is a project built using **.NET 8.0**, following a clean layered architecture.
+The **Employee Management System** is a project built using **.NET 8.0 & Angular 19.0.6**, following a clean layered architecture.
 This design ensures maintainability, scalability, and separation of concerns, making it easy to extend and modify in the future.
 The project implements a **Generic Repository** pattern, allowing for reusable data access logic across different services.
 The core components of the system are separated into distinct projects with specific responsibilities.

 Additionally, the system allows users to **upload images**, **IDs**, and **attachments** related to employees, making it suitable for comprehensive employee data management.